ravishbhupesh/distributed-cache-spring-boot-example/Readme.md

-# Hazelcast Example
+# Distributed Cache Example

 ## Description
-This repository contains the example for Hazelcast cache implementation.
+This repository contains the example for distributed cache implementation for spring boot applications.

 ## Repository Structure
 - zodiac-app